stackforge/puppet-openstack/README.md

 * Class['openstack::all'] refactor that adds support of future compute nodes to be added.
 * The cinder-volume logical volume group is no longer a requirement.
 * Swift can use the disk storage_type

+Here is some extra text.
+Please do not merge this.